How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 How to Square Clubface Consistently (Practical Solutions)

-Now that you understand the causes of the improper clubface angle and the havoc it can bring to your golf game, let’s look at how you can start square the clubface consistently.
+Now that you understand the causes of the improper clubface angle and the havoc it can bring to your golf game let’s look at how you can start to square the clubface consistently.

 Make Sure You are Setting up Correctly

-I’ve never understood why amateur golfers are so likely to rush the setup and move to the swing.
+Amateur golfers commonly rush the setup and move to the full swing.
 Take time to ensure you are at least starting with a square clubface.
-In addition, pay attention to the ball position.
+In addition, pay attention to the ball’s position.

 Perfect the Takeaway